DAOstack

 Gnosis Safe (multisig): Focus on multisig rather than DAO governance.

-DAOstack differentiates through holographic consensus mechanism.
+DAOstack differentiates through the holographic consensus mechanism.

 DAOstack Examples